-- 12. All disputes arising out of the enforcement of the provisions of the Act and scheme shall be resolved only by Dispute Resolution Councils and other authorities duly constituted under this Act. - 13.
-Constitution of Dispute resolution Councils and Appellate Authority: - (1) The Dispute resolution council in every District Unit or local area unit shall be comprised of three members representing the Government, the Construction Workers and the employer.
+All disputes arising out of the enforcement of the provisions of this Act and scheme shall be resolved only by Dispute Resolution Councils and other authorities duly constituted under this Act.

+13. Constitution of Dispute Resolution Councils and Appellate Authority :

+(1) The Dispute Resolution Council in every district unit or local area unit shall comprise of three members, representing the Government, the construction workers and the employer.

+(2) The term of office of the members of the council shall be three years and the members may be nominated by the Board for such term.

+(3) The Appellate authority shall likewise be representative in composition and be constituted in the same manner by the Board.

+14. Reference of disputes :

-- (2) The term of office of the members of the council shall be three years and the members may be nominated by the Board for such term. - (3) The Appellate authority shall likewise be representative and be constituted in the same manner by the Board. - 14.(1) Where the appropriate Unit of the Board is of opinion that any dispute exists or is apprehended it may at any time, by order in writing -- - (a) refer the dispute to the Board for promoting a settlement thereof; or - (b) refer any matter appearing to be connected with or relevant to the dispute to a Council for inquiry; or for resolution of the dispute as provided in the Scheme. - (2) No proceedings pending before a Dispute resolution Council or the appellate authority in relation to an industrial dispute shall lapse merely by reason of the death of any of the parties to the dispute being a workman, and such council or appellate authority shall complete such proceedings and submit its award to the appropriate Unit of the Board.
+(1) Where the appropriate unit of the Board is of the opinion that dispute exists or is apprehended it may at any time, by order in writing-

+- (a) refer the dispute to the Board for promoting a settlement thereof ; or - (b) refer any matter appearing to be connected with or relevant to the dispute to a Council for inquiry; or for resolution of the dispute as provided in the Scheme.

+(2) No proceedings pending before a Dispute Resolution Council or the appellate authority in relation to a dispute shall lapse merely by reason of the death of any of the parties to the dispute being a workman, and such council or appellate authority shall complete such proceedings and submit its award to the appropriate unit of the Board.

-CHAPTER - IV
+CHAPTER IV